sevkeifert/fluidsynth-gui/README.txt

 HOW TO USE THE GRAPHICAL USER INTERFACE
 -------------------------------------------------------------------------------

+The interface is designed for real-time performance and sampling of a large number of sound fonts.

     1. Select a folder that contains *.sf2 files.
+       Either browse for a folder or type it directly in the text box.

-    2. Up/Down arrows will cycle through the SoundFont files.
+    2. UP/DOWN arrows will cycle through the SoundFont files.

-    3. Left/Right arrows will cycle through the instruments in each file
+    3. LEFT/RIGHT arrows will cycle through the instruments in each file

-       Also, you can type the filter while the SoundFont list has focus.
+	4. Also, you can type a search filter while the SoundFont list has focus.

-       Also any SPACE will be translated to a wildcard.
+       SPACE					is translated to a wildcard
-       Press ESCAPE to clear the search filter.
+       ESCAPE                   completely clear the search filter
+       BACKSPACE/DELETE         delete the last character(s) typed

        The search box can use regular expressions as well. use --regex switch

+	5. You can navigate folders from directly inside the SoundFont list box.

+       ENTER or DOUBLE-CLICK    open the folder
+       select ".."              go up to the parent folder.

-    5. Optional: you can set the midi channel you want to use (default = 1)
+    6. You can set the midi channel you want to use (default = 1) So, you can load 16 different fonts on 16 midi channels.

+    7. Click the button "All notes off" to reset your midi controller.

-    6. Optional: on the second tab, you can set levels for gain, reverb, and chorus.
+    8. On the Levels tab, you can set levels for gain, reverb, and chorus.

 -------------------------------------------------------------------------------